dzmitrok/chef-repo/test/README.md

   # test-cookbook

 This is a JBoss 7 cookbook.
 It's still in development.
 Feel free to contribute.

-V. 0.11.0   - Added a test_user provider to create JBoss 7 standalone mgmt users.
+V. 0.11.0   - Added a jboss7_user provider to create JBoss 7 standalone mgmt users.
             - Added sane defaults for bind addresses.

 V. 0.10.2   - I realize I forgot to include sane defaults for the port numbers.
 Now added.